dugsiiyeinc/Crispy-Kitchen/Readme.md

 ## Project Overview

-Crispy Kitchen is a modern and elegant restaurant websites designed to show case the restaurant's special menus, customer reviews, news & events, and contact information using html & css.
+Crispy Kitchen is a modern and elegant restaurant website designed to show case the restaurant's special menus, customer reviews, news & events, and contact information using html & css.
 The website uses responsive design, making it accessible and user-friendly on various devices.